 Crash Course: Navigating Digital Information: Crash Course is one of the most respected educational channels on the internet, and in these ten videos, host John Green leads lectures on developing skills to fight misinformation in ways both large and small.

-Cyber Civics: A media literacy curriculum targeted at middle-school students developed by CyberWise and specialized in teaching digital citizenship and critical thinking skills.
+Cyber Civics: A media literacy curriculum targeted at middle-school students developed by CyberWise and specialized in teaching digital citizenship and media literacy education.

 News Literacy Project: A nonprofit that specializes in media literacy in relation to news stories.
 They have educational resources from a number of reputable sites to teach about the ins and outs of vaccines, misinformation, and how we can all move forward together.